Empowering institutions and improving public service delivery

 Lead executing agency: Department for Cooperative Governance (DCoG)

-Public institutions and selected municipalities implement the Back2Basics principles for more transparent, accountable, effective and efficient delivery of public services on local level.
+Public institutions and selected municipalities are implementing the new principles for transparent, accountable and efficient public services.